nii236/crypto_world_summit/crypto_world_summit.md

 - Ghana deployment
   - Bought BTC for $100
   - Tried to trade my watch for 5BTC
-  - Bartered goods
+  - Bartered goods for BTC
-  - Algorithmic trading bots on Mt Gox
+  - Wrote algorithmic trading bots on Mt Gox

 ---